dfyockey/demitile/README.md

 ### Basic Tiling

-The screen working area (i.e. the area excluding never-hidden panels) is viewed by Semitile as a grid of equal-size areas, as shown in the following table.
+The screen workarea (i.e. the area excluding never-hidden panels) is viewed by Semitile as a grid of equal-size areas, as shown in the following table.